manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Hosting-an-Aurelia-app-on-Azure.md

 Go to `New` > `Storage` > `Storage account`.
 A storage account creation form will show.
 Fill the following properties:

-* *Name:* the name of your Blob storage account.
-Must be globaly unique.
+* *Name:* the name of your Blob storage account (I used `manuelguilbault` here).
+Must be globaly unique, as it will be used in the Blob storage's domain name.
 * *Subscription:* select your Azure subscription.
 * *Resource group:* every Azure artefact must belong to a given resource group.
 Either select an existing resource group or create one.
 * All other properties can keep their default values.